 \section{Visualization Video}

-Beyond the qualitative results presented in the main paper, we include a video on the project website that offers more detailed visualizations of the task, further illustrating the efficacy of our approach.
+Beyond the qualitative results presented in the main paper, we include two demo videos that offer more detailed visualizations of the task, further illustrating the efficacy of our approach.
 These demos highlight (\textbf{i}) We conduct a qualitative comparison of our approach with existing text-to-HOI work \cite{diller2023cg,peng2023hoi} within the framework of supervised learning.
-Note that as our setting is the zero-shot generation, it is unfair to compare our work with these approaches; we include the comparison here for additional reference.
-We evaluate our method by directly testing our trained model on the annotated data available from their websites, specifically retrieving their generated videos for direct comparison. \emph{Remarkably, even without training on these datasets, our method generates results that demonstrate high-quality interactions.} (\textbf{ii}) The smoothness of the interaction sequences generated by our method. (\textbf{iii}) Remarkably, our method is proficient in creating sequences that maintain \emph{consistent} contact where contact remains largely unchanged during interactions, such as carrying a box and sitting in a chair. (\textbf{iv}) It is even capable of synthesizing complex interactions involving \emph{dynamically-changing} contact, such as the handover and throwing of objects. (\textbf{v}) We contrast our framework, which incorporates vertex control, against generation processes that rely on raw motion control.
-The results demonstrate strong generalizability of our method.
+Note that as our setting contains no text supervision, it is unfair to compare our work with these approaches; we include the comparison here for additional reference.
+We evaluate our method by directly testing our trained model on the annotated data available from their websites, specifically retrieving their generated videos for direct comparison. \emph{Remarkably, even without training on these datasets, our method generates results that demonstrate high-quality interactions.} It is even capable of synthesizing complex interactions involving \emph{dynamically-changing} contact, such as the handover and throwing of objects.